 New students who plan to work on campus must go to the Human Resources Office to fill out a W-4 form (Withholding Allowance Certificate) and obtain a Legal Status to Work card.
 Be advised that all students are required to have a background check.

 At HR, you will need to show documents that establish both your identity and your employment eligibility—for example, your driver's license and your Social Security card (not a copy).
 To view a complete list of acceptable documents, please go to the Human Resources Office.
 A copy of you award letter, which includes your work-study eligibility can be printed through insidePacific.

 When you apply for a job, be prepared to show the supervisor your Work-Study Verification and Legal Status to Work cards.

 Do not start working until you have a Work-Study Verification Card and Legal Status to Work card.

 Financial Aid Office - Knoles Hall

 After you have satisfied your Financial Aid requirements, come to the Financial Aid Office to get an employment work-study verification card.
-A member of the Financial Aid staff will issue you a work-study verification card which informs your supervisor you are work-study eligible .
+A member of the Financial Aid staff will issue you a work-study verification card which verifies the amount of Work-Study you are eligible for.

-Note: Your supervisor must view your work-study verification card and complete an EPAF (Electronic Personnel Action Form) before you can start work.
+Note: Your supervisor must keep a copy of your Work-Study verification card and complete an EPAF (Electronic Personnel Action Form) before you can start work.

-If you work for more than one department, or if you change jobs, you'll need to come to the Financial Aid Office to initial paperwork for the new position.
+If you work for more than one department, or if you change jobs, you'll need to notify the Financial Aid Office

 Time Sheets & Payment Options